Taylor Walls Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.85 team ERA ranks fifth across all MLB pitching staffs.
+- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.85).

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to allow 145 home runs (1.1 per game), the fourth-fewest in the league.

-- The left-hander's last appearance was on Saturday against the Toronto Blue Jays, when he tossed four innings, surrendering five earned runs while allowing six hits.
+- The right-hander's most recent time out was on Monday against the Minnesota Twins, when he went two innings, surrendering six earned runs while allowing six hits.

-- The 24-year-old has a 3.61 ERA and 8.6 strikeouts per nine innings across 20 games this season, while giving up a batting average of .253 to opposing hitters.
+- In 33 games this season, the 25-year-old has amassed an ERA of 4.10, with 6.3 strikeouts per nine innings.
+Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.